The History of libWiiPy, WiiPy, and NUSGet

 But I’m getting ahead of myself.

 Once libWiiPy was in a functional state that could manage titles, I had the idea of making my own NUSD replacement.
-NUSD is really, really old, having been created in 2009 and last officially updated in 2011.[source]
+As mentioned earlier, NUSD is really, really old, having been created in 2009 and last officially updated in 2011.[source]
 It was kinda clunky to use, and as previously established, is a Windows app, and as an exclusively non-Windows user, this is a nuisance.
 Rather than continue to complain about it like I had done for the previous 3 years, I chose to actually do something about it!
 And thus, NUSGet (or at that point in time, NUSD-Py) was born.

-Now for a quick pause from my stuff to mention one very notable project not made by me that utilizes libWiiPy: the WiiLink GUI Patcher!
+Now, to wrap things up, let’s take a quick pause from my stuff to mention one very notable project not made by me that utilizes libWiiPy: the WiiLink GUI Patcher!

 In early 2025, I had been in contact with some of the WiiLink developers about libWiiPy hoping that maybe they would have a use for it.
 I’d be lying if I said that I wasn’t really hoping a notable Wii developer would pick it up and do something with it.
 My wish was granted in May 2025, when WiiLink developer Harry Walker began working on a new graphical version of the WiiLink patcher to replace the old TUI one that was written in C#.
 This patcher was designed pretty much the same as NUSGet, being a PySide 6 application compiled for distribution with Nuitka.
 It was super cool to see my library get used as the base for something that so many people would use, especially since it was the first application not written by me to make use of it.
+(The new patcher is also just super slick and provides a really nice user experience, so I’d think it was pretty epic even if it wasn’t dependent on something I created.)

 I can’t help but feel like there’s something looming though.
 Something orange and metallic.